sigilante/curriculum/hsl-2022.02/lesson-1.md

 Given a rule for conversion, we can write down any proposal from the formal language as a number and subject it to mathematical proofs and reasoning.

-_This is not obvious, and it's a major component of Kurt Gödel's proof of his incompleteness theorems._

 4. All of these can be represented unambiguously on the machine.

 ##  Programming Languages

-We do something similar on computers today.
 Computers use assembler (or assembly) language as their fundamental binary language.
-What binary _is_ to the machine is a sequence of 0s and 1s, but they can have many different representations (magnetic charge, electric signal strength, changes in light reflectivity, holes in a punch card, etc.).

 Each instruction has a determinate length.
 The bitness of the machine determines the number and to some extent the range of values: